 STIs and other infections can be passed through oral sex.

-Although you can use a male condom to perform oral sex on a partner with a penis, they don’t offer protection during vaginal or anal oral play.
+Although you can use an outside condom to perform oral sex on a partner with a penis, they don’t offer protection during vaginal or anal oral play.

-You can use a male condom to create your own dental dam, though.
+You can use an outside condom to create your own dental dam, though.
 If you aren’t into DIY, you can order a box online.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.